apache/distributedlog/docs/considerations/main.rst

+---
+layout: default
+---

 Considerations
 ==============

-As different applications have different requirements, we’ve carefully considered the capabilities that should be included in DistributedLog leaving the rest up to the applications.
+As different applications have different requirements, we've carefully considered the capabilities that should be included in DistributedLog leaving the rest up to the applications.
 These considerations are:

 Consistency, Durability and Ordering